shubhamdwivedii/golang-learning/go-scheduler/go-scheduler.md

 This Thread is still managed by the OS and the OS (OS Scheduler) is still responsible for placing the Thread on a Core for execution.

-Evey Go program is also given an initail Goroutine ("G"), which is the path of execution for a Go program.
+Evey Go program is also given an initial Goroutine ("G"), which is the path of execution for a Go program.

 A Goroutine is essentially a "Coroutine" but this is Go, so we replace letter "C" with a "G".